fugue/regula/README.md

     And of course you can pull in your own Regula rules as well.

-3. We'll add a policy file that simply forwards messages from the `regula.conftest` integration.

-        # policy/regula.rego
-        package main

-        import data.fugue.regula.conftest as regula

-        deny[msg] {
-          regula.deny[msg]
-        }

-4. As this point, it's simply a matter of running conftest!
+3. As this point, it's simply a matter of running conftest!

         conftest test plan.json